MLevinson-OR/smartNN/doc/synthesis_steps.md

 ```

-# Procedure for generating wave files from reconstructed specs from Autoencoder directly #
+# Reconstruct spec file using autoencoder and use it to synthesize wav #

 __Summary of steps for generating wave files from Autoencoder__